nairda2612/ChipsAhoy/README.md

 To process samples, the pipeline leaves the last control sample directory created, then leaves the control directory, and the samples directory, and accesses the results directory.

 Then, two identical loops can be found, one for chip samples, and the other for control samples.
-These loops go through every replica, of every chip or control sample (also takes into account if the sequencing was paired-end or not) and generates the variables SAMPLENAME1 and SAMPLENAME2, with the names of the corresponding sample files, which include information of the number of sample (X), replica (Y) and sequencing method followed (Z), as previously explaind.
+These loops go through every replica, of every chip or control sample -also takes into account if the sequencing was paired-end or not- and generates the variables SAMPLENAME1 and SAMPLENAME2, with the names of the corresponding sample files, which include information of the number of sample (X), replica (Y) and sequencing method followed (Z), as previously explained.
 Then, these loops access the ChipsAhoy directory from the installation directory, to run the bash script “sample_processing” using the command bash.
-The arguments passed to this script are the following: path to the pertinent chip or control directory from the working directory, the variables SAMPLENAME1, SAMPLENAME2, PAIRED (depending if the samples are paired-end or not), and chip_X_Y or control_X_Y, which will be the new sample name after the reads are mapped to the reference genome.
+The arguments passed to this script are the following: path to the pertinent chip or control directory from the working directory, the variables SAMPLENAME1, SAMPLENAME2, PAIRED -depending if the samples are paired-end or not-, and chip_X_Y or control_X_Y, which will be the new sample name after the reads are mapped to the reference genome.
 To know more about the reads alignment, go to section 4.e.ii.

-In the sample processing script, a loop to make de quality control and reads alignment can be found.
+In the sample processing script, a loop to make the quality control and reads alignment can be found.
 This loop takes into account if the samples are paired-end or not.

 #### i.
 Quality control

-Once the pipeline runs the sample_processing bash script, a quality control is made for the sample passed to the script, using the function fastqc, which receives the name of the sample (SAMPLE1) or samples (if their paired-end, SAMPLE1 and SAMPLE2) .
+Once the pipeline runs the sample_processing bash script, a quality control is made for the sample passed to the script, using the function fastqc, which receives the name of the sample (SAMPLE1) or samples -if their paired-end, SAMPLE1 and SAMPLE2- .
 As the last folder accessed was the pertinent sample directory, for each sample, the quality control results will be saved in that same directory.
+The quality control results can be viewed opening the HTML file created.

 #### ii.
 Reads alignment